apigear-io/apigear-docs/content/en/tutorials/calculator.md

     self.value = 0
 ```

+## API Updates
+The next time we change the API module we need to update the abstract interface and ensure all changed operations are implemented.

-It is very easy now to add implementations also for other programming languages or even for a microservice using one of the many supported SDK blueprints.
+It is very easy now to add implementations also for other programming languages or even for a micro service using one of the many supported SDK blueprints.